ibm-cloud-docs/watsonxdata/known_issues.md

 Though you can use a location pointing to a bucket only with or without a trailing `/`, it might lead to failure.
 Therefore, it is recommended to use a subpath.
 {: note}

-## Issue: Creating the database of type Memory gives an error
-{: #known_issues20}

-Creating a database of the type Memory gives an error `pq: invalid input syntax for type integer: ""`.

 ## Issue: Presto do not support `AS OF` with iceberg tables
 {: #known_issues21}